Rockies vs. Twins Player Props Betting Odds

-Sportsbooks have set player props for Max Kepler, Ryan McMahon and others when the Minnesota Twins visit the Colorado Rockies at Coors Field on Friday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds for Max Kepler, Ryan McMahon and others in the Minnesota Twins-Colorado Rockies matchup at Coors Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!